1. Is it Legal to Record Phone Calls in Ontario?

 10. Before Recording a Private Conversation

-Even though it is legal to record a phone conversation as long as one party in that conversation is aware of the recording, it is still advisable to consult a local attorney for legal counsel before you record any phone calls, especially if you want to use the tapes for legal purposes.
+Even though it is legal to record a phone conversation as long as one party in that conversation is aware of the recording, it is still best to consult a local attorney for legal counsel before you record any phone calls, especially if you want to use the tapes for legal purposes.

 Voice recording or logging is best used for purposes such as: